Afternoon departure from London Heathrow on a Jet Airways flight to Mumbai.

-On arrival (at 00.20 hrs) transfer to the five-star Leela Hotel which is a short drive from the airport and where one night is spent.
-Breakfast at the hotel before transferring back to Mumbai Airport for a Jet Airways flight to Jodphur, known for its white and blue houses dominated by an impressive hilltop fortress.
-Met on arrival and transfer to Fort Chanwaa.
+On arrival in the early morning connect onto a Jet Airways morning flight to Jodphur, known for its white and blue houses dominated by an impressive hilltop fortress.
+Met on arrival and transfer to Rohet.

-Check in and lunch at Rohet Garh, a 17th century fortified ancestral home, where one night is spent.
+Return to the hotel for lunch.
 Remainder of the afternoon at leisure to enjoy the beautiful gardens, swimming pool and spa.
-Dinner at Rohet Garh.
+Dinner at the hotel.

 Ride (5hrs / 28km) through sandy tracts and scrubland, passing quaint hamlets occupied by the colourfully clad Bishnoi desert tribe to Sardar Samand.
 Arrive and check into Sardar Samand Palace, a superb art deco former hunting lodge which was built by Maharja Umaid Singh in 1933 and retains many original features with an impressive exterior and elegantly decorated interiors and where one night is spent.
 It is set in extensive grounds on the edge of the lake and offers comfortable accommodation furnished in period style.